MauriceWagner224/Pygame-Platformer/README.md

 | Tab Key               |    Shoot projectiles   |
 | P                     |       Pause Game       |

-## Getting Started
+## Getting Started : Installation
 ___
 ### First Step:
-Installing Pycharm Edu is pretty straightforward and can be done without Windows' admin-privileges by denying administrator-authentification when executing the installer.
+Installing Pycharm Edu is pretty straightforward and can be done without Windows' admin-privileges by denying administrator-authentification in the installer.

-#### [JetBrains](https://www.jetbrains.com/help/pycharm/installation-guide.html) further instructions on how to install and get started in Pycharm
+#### [Instal Pycharm](https://www.jetbrains.com/help/pycharm/installation-guide.html) select your preferred Pycharm-Version, and follow the installation guide

+[Pycharm-Edu 2022](https://www.jetbrains.com/pycharm/download/other.html) Pycharm-EDU 2022 was used for this project.

 #### [Python 3.11](https://www.python.org/ftp/python/3.11.0/) select the correct build of Python for your OS and follow the instructions below.

 The project was written in the [64 Bit Version of Python 3.11](https://docs.python.org/3.11/using/windows.html#the-full-installer) for Windows .

-(Download for this Version can be found at the bottom of this document)

 #### [Installing Python](https://docs.python.org/3.11/using/windows.html#the-full-installer)